Donkie/Spoolman/README.md

 ```
 Once you have it up and running, you can access the web UI by browsing to `http://your.ip:7912`.
 Make sure that the data folder you created now contains a `spoolman.db` file.
 If you cannot find this file in your machine, then **your data will be lost** every time you update Spoolman.

-If a new version of Spoolman has been released, you can update to it by first browsing to the directory where you have the `docker-compose.yml` file and then running `docker-compose pull && docker-compose up -d`.
+If a new version of Spoolman has been released, you can update to it by first browsing to the directory where you have the `docker-compose.yml` file and then running `docker compose pull && docker compose up -d`.

 If you want to connect with an external database instead, specify the `SPOOLMAN_DB_*` environment variables from the table below.